 In particular, the first responder must ensure that these interventions are provided to victims.
-However, for investigators to know the services offered to victims following a report is important.
-Appropriate delivery of services will build trust between the victim and the agency, which may lead to more reporting and greater honesty in interviews.
-Similarly, informative answers to victim's questions regarding emergency care will aid in relationship-building.
+It is important to communicate to investigators the services offered to victims following a report.
+Communication and appropriate delivery of services will build trust between the victim and the agency, which may lead to more reporting and greater honesty in interviews.
+Similarly, communicating informative answers to victim's questions regarding emergency care will aid in relationship-building.